2025–26 Memphis Grizzlies season

-The 2025–26 Memphis Grizzlies season is the 31st season of the franchise in the National Basketball Association (NBA) and 25th in Memphis.
+The 2025–26 Memphis Grizzlies season was the 31st season of the franchise in the National Basketball Association (NBA) and 25th in Memphis.
 On May 2, 2025, the Grizzlies hired Tuomas Iisalo as their full-time head coach.
+Brandon Clarke was limited to just two regular season appearances in December 2025 before a severe right calf strain sidelined him for the remainder of the season, culminating in his tragic passing on May 11, 2026.